jacygao/cow/README.md

 # tw
-Attempting to implement a dedicated timer Wheel that centrally manages application timeout callbacks
+A Timeout Wheel that centrally manages and fires timeout callbacks